openflighthpc/retype-documentation/Retype_Documentation/cluster_build_methods/multinode_cluster/solo_multinode_profile_config.md

     - Set user password: Set a password to be used for the chosen default user.
     - IP or FQDN for Web Access: As described [here](/hpc_environment_usage/flight_web_suite/installation_and_setup/configuring_web_suite/#setting-domain-name), this could be the public IP or public hostname.
     - IP range of compute nodes: The IP range of the compute nodes used, remember to add the netmask.
 E.g. `172.31.16.0/20`
-    - IP range of Kubernetes pods: The IP range that the kubernetes pods should use, make sure this is different from the IP range of the compute nodes, and remember to add the net mask.
-E.g. `192.168.0.0/16`
     - Create hosts entries from Flight Hunter data: Flight profie can create /etc/hosts file entries based on the data it automatically collects on connected nodes.

 7. Apply identities by running the command `flight profile apply`